 With its anti-inflammatory, antimicrobial, and sebum-controlling properties, niacinamide helps treat severe acne such as papules and pustules.
 It also helps reduce acne scars over two to six weeks.

-Research has proved that 5% niacinamide helps reduce signs of aging, such as wrinkles, fine lines, and the appearance of sunspots.
+Research shows that niacinamide helps reduce the look of the signs of aging, such as wrinkles, fine lines, and the appearance of sunspots.
 This is due to the production of collagen while reducing the immunosuppressive effects of UV rays.
 It also improves the appearance of under-eye wrinkles in six to eight weeks.

 The skin around your eyes is thin and lacks collagen, elastin, and oil glands.
 External factors such as pollution, UV lights, and harsh weather conditions result in the skin around the eye being prone to signs of premature aging, such as dark circles, fine lines, wrinkles, and loss of elasticity.